-In 2012, Church in Chains ran a campaign encouraging supporters to send postcards to President Afewerki, General Ephram and other Eritrean government leaders, appealing for the release of Christian prisoners
+In summer 2017, Church in Chains launched a postcard campaign encouraging supporters to send postcards to President Afewerki and Estifanos Habtemariam Ghebreyesus (the Eritrean Ambassador to the UK and Ireland, based in London) appealing for the release of Christian prisoners.

 Church in Chains has sought to engage with the Eritrean authorities and has had discussions with the Eritrean Ambassador to the UK and Ireland.

 Church in Chains also channels aid (via partner organisations) to the families of Christian prisoners in Eritrea.